openmv/openmv-doc/docs/_sources/library/omv.sensor.rst.txt

           In double buffer mode your OpenMV Cam will allocate two frame buffers for receiving images.
           When you call `sensor.snapshot()` one framebuffer will be used to receive the image and the camera driver will continue to run.
-When the next frame is received it will be stored in the other frame bufer.
+When the next frame is received it will be stored in the other frame buffer.
 In the advent you call `sensor.snapshot()` again before the first line of the next frame after is received your code will execute at the frame rate of the camera.
 Otherwise, the image will be dropped.